Our train the trainer courses have been delivered throughout the UK, Europe, Asia, the Middle East, and Africa.

 and a lot of the confidence that we inspire in others comes from how we use our voice.

-Also bear in mind, usually, when we think of training, we think of 'gathering the facts', learning 'how to', or receiving clear instructions on what to do next.
+Also, bear in mind that when we think of training, we usually think of 'gathering the facts', learning 'how to', or receiving clear instructions on what to do next.

 However, if you consider some of our everyday phrases and metaphors you begin to realize that on a scale of up and down, we usually associate clarity and hard facts with down and vagueness and lack of substance with up: